 DNP final project

-Practice doctorate projects are systematic investigations of questions about practice and therapies that evaluate and/or translate all forms of evidence into practice.
+Practice doctorate projects are systematic investigations of questions about practice and therapeutics that evaluate and/or translate all forms of evidence into practice.
 Each student collaborates with an agency to address a real-world clinical problem or health issue.
 Most often, a student will be engaged in only one phase or aspect of translating evidence into practice.

 Examples of final projects include, but are not limited to: